srouth1994/WebApp/README.md

 # WebApp

-#How to start H2 Database Console (just write this line in applications.properties)
+#How to start H2 Database Console (just write this line in applications.properties)--->
 spring.h2.console.enabled=true